mgiessing/go-licenses/v2/README.md

 `go-licenses csv` does the following to generate the `license_info.csv`:

 1. Load `go-licenses.yaml` config file, the config file can contain
-    * module name
+    * module git branch
-    * built binary local path
     * module license overrides (path excludes or directly assign result license)
 1. All dependencies and transitive dependencies are listed by `go version -m <binary-path>`.
-When a binary is built with go modules, used module info are logged inside the binary.
-Then we parse go CLI result to get the full list.
+When a binary is built with go modules, module info are logged inside the binary as metadata.
+Then we parse go CLI result to get the full list using uw-labs/lichen.
 1. Scan licenses and report problems:
     1. Use <github.com/google/licenseclassifier/v2> detect licenses from all files of dependencies.
     1. Report an error if no license found for a dependency etc.